lambdaclass/concrete/ROADMAP.md

     interpreter-vs-compiled differential tests, runtime-obligation audit, and
     explicit evidence/trust classification for what is proved, tested, assumed, or trusted.
-16. Do not run broad examples cleanup/polish sweeps.
+17. Do not run broad examples cleanup/polish sweeps.
 Clean examples opportunistically when a roadmap task touches them.
 Improve examples only when they serve proof-link migration, `concrete prove` authoring, external validation, or a release-facing tutorial.
-17. Add the Phase 12 validation artifact: a showcase/workload dashboard that proves every flagship and graduated workload has a check story, evidence bundle, oracle or reference when appropriate, interpreter-vs-compiled coverage, runtime-obligation audit, trust/assumption classification, and release-CI replay.
+18. Add the Phase 12 validation artifact: a showcase/workload dashboard that proves every flagship and graduated workload has a check story, evidence bundle, oracle or reference when appropriate, interpreter-vs-compiled coverage, property-test/counterexample-regression coverage where relevant, runtime-obligation audit, trust/assumption classification, and release-CI replay.
 The first external-user workload in this dashboard is the external-validation-gate trial.

 ## Phase 13: Compiler Soundness Bridge